- Home

 Are there deposit programs for aluminum cans?

-Yes, 10 US states have bottle deposit programs where you can return cans for 5-10 cents each: CA, CT, HI, IA, MA, ME, MI, NY, OR, VT.
+Yes, 10 US states have bottle deposit programs that pay 5-10 cents per can: CA, CT, HI, IA, MA, ME, MI, NY, OR, VT.